Chelsea Handler Poses In Her Underwear On Instagram And Earns A Like From Jennifer Aniston

 Comedian Chelsea Handler just earned what recently became one of the highest honors an Instagram user could hope for: a like from Jennifer Aniston.
 All she had to do to get it was take a photo of herself in nothing but her bra and panties.

 On Friday, Chelsea took to Instagram to share the snapshot in question.
 In it, she’s rocking a black bra and a pair of matching low-rise underwear.
 She’s slightly leaning forward, and she’s holding her phone out in front of her to take a mirror selfie.
 The positioning of her arms and her bent-over pose is causing her cleavage to slightly spill out of her bra.

 By stripping down to her undergarments, the 44-year-old funnywoman is also flaunting her toned tummy and lean, athletic legs.

 Chelsea Handler is hamming it up for the camera by opening her mouth wide and slightly raising her eyebrows.
-She has her blonde hair pulled back, but a few fly-aways have managed to escape.
+She has her blond hair pulled back, but a few fly-aways have managed to escape.

 In the caption of her photo, Chelsea joked that she’s always looking for an opportunity to take pictures of herself in her underwear, and this particular photo was meant to serve as a promo for The Kit undergarments.
-She encouraged her followers to check out the underwear brand, and she informed them that The Kit is donating three percent of all proceeds to cancer research this month.
+She encouraged her followers to check out the underwear brand, and she informed them that The Kit is donating 3 percent of all proceeds to cancer research this month.

 Many of Chelsea Handler’s followers responded to her photo by commenting on how amazing she looks in her underthings, and a few famous folk also reacted to Chelsea’s post with words of praise.